Winding Forward: In 2026, I Hope to Say “Yes” More Often

 In 2020, I lost the life I had built for myself.

-I don’t mean that dramatically, even though it felt dramatic at the time.
-I didn’t lose it in some cinematic blaze or in a single defining moment.
-It was quieter than that.
-Slower.
-A series of goodbyes without closure.
-I had built a life in New York City, friends I saw every week, routines that grounded me, a version of myself that felt fully realized.
-Then, suddenly, that life was gone.
-I moved back to Virginia, and the world I had spent a decade carefully constructing became something I could only visit in memory, and occasionally in person.
+I don’t mean that dramatically, even though it felt dramatic at the time, even though it wasn’t lost in any clear fiery moment.
+It just flickered out.
+It was a series of goodbyes without closure.
+My life in New York City, the friends I saw every week, the routines that grounded me, and a version of myself that felt fully realized, was a life that I realize is now gone.
+I moved back to Virginia, and the world I had spent a decade constructing became something I could only replay in memory.
+Occasionally, I’ll visit, but there are times when it hurts more than it helps.

-I’ve written before about how hard that transition was.
-About grief disguised as practicality.
-About how you can love a place so deeply that leaving it feels like losing a limb.
-But what I don’t often talk about is how isolating it became afterward.
-Not because I didn’t have people around me, but because I intentionally stopped letting those people in.
+I’ve written before about the difficulty of this transition, and my own grief.
+It’s incredible how you can love a place so deeply that leaving it feels like losing a limb.
+What I don’t often talk about is how isolating my life became afterward.
+I had people around me, but I stopped allowing those people in…intentionally.

-It’s strange, the way grief can make you cautious instead of reckless.
+Grief has made me cautious and sometimes avoidant.
 I didn’t want to rebuild something just to lose it again.
 So I kept myself small.
 I worked.
 I wrote.
-I filled my time with productivity and purpose and tried to convince myself that connection could be replaced with output.
+I filled my time with productivity, and in my head, that replaced the life and relationships I no longer had.
 And for a while, that worked.
 I told myself that I was fine.
 That solitude was chosen.
-That independence was strength.
+That this is what independence looks like, and it is a sign of strength.

 And then came this past December 31st.